Adbhuta Ramayana: Summary

-Narada and Parvata then realized what Vishnu had done, and cursed him to be born on earth as a human, and to roam the forests searching for his wife—Shrimati reborn, who would be abducted by an evil being.
-Lord Vishnu accepted, saying that he would be born as Rama, the son of Dasharatha.
-Also, in Rama avatar, he would be forgotten about his divinity, his omnipotence and his infinite powers.
-However, around true devotees, like Parashurama (another avatar of Lord), Hanuman (avatar of lord Shiva) Rama the avatar of Vishnu might remember his true form temporarily.
+Narada and Parvata then realized what Vishnu had done and cursed him to be born on earth as a human, and to roam the forests searching for his wife—Shrimati reborn, who would be abducted by an evil being.
+Vishnu accepted, saying that he would be born as Rama, the son of Dasharatha.
+In the form of Rama, he would also forget about his divinity, his omnipotence and his infinite powers.
+However, around true devotees, like Parashurama (another avatar) and Hanuman (avatar of Shiva), he might remember his true form temporarily.